Get Started

 Publisher / institution

 You operate a platform, jurisdiction, or data source that generates authoritative output.
-You need your output to be machine-verifiable, admitted into AIEP substrates, and cited correctly regardless of the model querying it.
+You need your output to be machine-verifiable, discoverable by AI retrieval systems, and cited correctly regardless of the model querying it.

-→ Why Adopt AIEP — the compliance case
+→ Why Adopt AIEP — the compliance and trust case

 → Mirror Protocol — how to publish AIEP-compliant evidence